atreyasha/spp-explainability/docs/develop.md

             1.  initial issues

+                1.  model appears to work out-of-box for multiple classes -\> investigate further

-                1.  replace input arg namespace with explicit arguments
+                2.  replace input arg namespace with explicit arguments

-                2.  rename unsemantic functions such as `read_docs` to `read_doc(ument)`
+                3.  rename unsemantic functions such as `read_docs` to `read_doc(ument)`

-                3.  look into ISO hard encoding when reading files -\> perhaps this can be modified
+                4.  look into ISO hard encoding when reading files -\> perhaps this can be modified

-                4.  replace current status bars with tqdm and torch-infused bar which could help to understand more parameters
+                5.  replace current status bars with tqdm and torch-infused bar which could help to understand more parameters

-                5.  make separate script to pre-processing raw data into readable format for sopa++ -\> consider renaming `preprocess_glove.py` to more appropriate name later -\> add nltk where needed for pre-processing
+                6.  make separate script to pre-processing raw data into readable format for sopa++ -\> consider renaming `preprocess_glove.py` to more appropriate name later -\> add nltk where needed for pre-processing

-                6.  change argument names later on as this might break things in actual script for testing
+                7.  change argument names later on as this might break things in actual script for testing

-                7.  improve code quality with unique model logging and tensorboard workflows
+                8.  improve code quality with unique model logging and tensorboard workflows

             2.  core model changes